jaspector

 The city guide states permits are required for construction, alteration, repair, moving, demolition, change of occupancy, and regulated electrical, gas, mechanical, plumbing, pool, sign, and certain other work.
 Commercial permits are required for construction, alterations, repairs, fences, accessory buildings, and similar work when total value is $100 or more.

-Typical processing time is Not published as a fixed standard.
+Building permit processing times in Jackson, TN typically run Not published as a fixed standard.
 The guide says the department strives to respond as expeditiously as possible; inspection paperwork for final COs generally needs 24 hours notice, and final paperwork must be completed before CO issuance..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Jackson, TN.
 The following work is generally exempt: Work exempt from permit requirements includes, at minimum, the 2018 IBC code amendment list items shown by the city.
 The reviewed guide specifically notes fences not over 7 feet high as exempt in the amended IBC text.; Other exempt items are not clearly summarized on the city landing page, so the most reliable public exemption list is the code amendment text inside the construction guide..
+When in doubt, confirm with the local building department before starting work.